Octobug/notes/software_engineering/system_design/ddia/part_1_foundations_of_data_systems/01_reliable_scalable_and_maintainable_applications.md

 Three important concerns in most software systems:

-- Reliability: The system should continue to work correctly.
+- **Reliability**: The system should continue to work correctly.
-- Scalability: As the system grows, there should be reasonable ways of dealing with that growth.
+- **Scalability**: As the system grows, there should be reasonable ways of dealing with that growth.
-- Maintainability: Different people should be able to work on the system,
+- **Maintainability**: Different people should be able to work on the system,

 ## Reliability